-BS 306CC/DC Daniel & Revelation (independent study)\
+BS 306 Daniel & Revelation (independent study)

-Through a study of Daniel, Revelation, and the Thessalonian letters, this course is designed to establish the premillennial framework for biblical prophecy.
+Through a study of Daniel, Revelation and the Thessalonian letters, the course is designed to establish the premillennial framework for biblical prophecy.

-1 Corinthians (independent study)\
+BS 311 1 Corinthians (independent study)

 This course is a detailed exposition of this crucial epistle giving special emphasis to the divisions, disorders, and difficulties of the Corinthian church.
 Special consideration is also given to the nature of spirituality as well as spiritual gifts.